Basic usage

 nullable

-means that the field can benull
+means the field can benull

 or typeT